bunqCommunity/bunq-cli/README.md

 ### Basic commands

--   `bunq-cli user` fetches the User object.
+-   `bunq-cli user` Fetches the User info.
--   `bunq-cli accounts` fetches all monetary accounts for the current User object.
+-   `bunq-cli accounts` Fetches all monetary accounts for the current User.
--   `bunq-cli events` fetches all events using the `/user/{userId}/event` endpoint.
+-   `bunq-cli events` Fetches all events using the `/user/{userId}/event` endpoint.
--   `bunq-cli create-key` Creates a new Sandbox environment API key and outputs it
+-   `bunq-cli create-key` Creates a new Sandbox environment API key and outputs it.

 ## Advanced commands

 These commands require more knowledge of the API but supply a few useful ways to make using the correct endpoints and accounts easier.

--   `bunq-cli endpoint <endpoint-name>` a specific endpoint you want to call.
+-   `bunq-cli endpoint <endpoint-name>` A specific endpoint you want to call.
 Only a few basic LIST and GET endpoints are supported by this, run it without a value to view the list of supported shorthand endpoints
--   `bunq-cli url <url>` a specific URL you wish to call.
+-   `bunq-cli url <url>` A specific URL you wish to call.
 This is the more advanced option compared to endpoint since you have to define the entire URL yourself.
     Some helpers when using this command are the following:

 Using `UserID` in the url will automatically be replaced by the current user's ID.
 For example `/user/UserID` becomes `/user/1234`.